-Today Joseph, now known as Paa Joe, has runs his own coffin studio in Pobiman (greater Accra), trains a new generation of coffin makers including his son Jacob, and has not only outfitted countless disceased with vibrant, expressive coffins, but has sold two coffins to ex-US president Jimmy Carter and has work on display in museums around the world.
-Success has been tenuious however, with Jacob telling the Guardian in 2016 that “Any time we travel abroad, people in the western world have a huge respect for our work, but in Ghana they don’t recognise this as art.”
+Today Joseph, now known as Paa Joe, runs his own coffin studio in Pobiman (greater Accra) and trains a new generation of coffin makers including his son Jacob.
+Paa Joe has not only outfitted countless deceased with vibrant, expressive coffins, but has sold two coffins to ex-US president Jimmy Carter and has work on display in museums around the world.
+Success has been tenuous however, with Jacob telling the Guardian in 2016 that “Any time we travel abroad, people in the western world have a huge respect for our work, but in Ghana they don’t recognise this as art.”